 It is a staggering estimation that a quarter to a third of food produced globally is wasted.
-And yet, according to last September’s State of Food Security and Nutrition report, there are an estimated 821 million people who do not get enough to eat.
+And yet, according to the State of Food Security and Nutrition report in 2018, there are an estimated 821 million people who do not get enough to eat.
 In the UK, 2 million people are estimated to be malnourished, while the UK as a whole creates an estimated 15 million tonnes of food waste every year.

 The Real Junk Food Project, based in Brighton but part of a national network, works to solve both problems by using ‘surplus’ food to feed people who may have otherwise gone hungry.
 The project prevents edible food from going to landfill by turning it into healthy, nutritious meals for the community by intercepting food from farms, food banks, restaurants, households, factories and supermarkets.

-The group has received £20,000 in funding from Sussex Community Foundation since 2016, almost half of which was from our Rampion Fund.
+The group has received over £54,000 in funding from Sussex Community Foundation since 2016, almost half of which was from our Sussex Crisis Fund.

 The project runs pop-up cafes at: